 Things To Do in Brooklyn over the Memorial Day Weekend

-I know Memorial Day Weekend is fully a week away, but given it's such a changed landscape due to the CoVid pandemic, I thought you might want more time to think about how you're going to spend the weekend.
+This was first published when Memorial Day Weekend was a few weeks away.
+But given Brooklyners' interest in resuming some level of normalcy post pandemic, I thought you might want more time to figure out how you're going to spend the weekend.

 Brief History of the Memorial Day Holiday in Brooklyn